-In essence, the determination in the model that includes DTS, FP, or OA can influence FP with a strong capacity.
-The three R2 scores for this study model are 0.897, 0.86, and 0.833.
+In essence, the determination in the model that includes DTS, FP, or OA is able to influence FP with a strong capacity.
+The three $R^2$ scores for this study model are 0.897, 0.86, and 0.833.
 The varying effect size values reflect an unstable effect, especially in the relationship between OA and FP, with a score of 0.028.
 On the one hand, both DTU and DTS succeeded in influencing FP systematically, with scores reaching 8.732 and 4.988, respectively.